How Much Does a New Air Conditioner Cost?

 • 5 ton, which cools more than 2,000 square feet

-• How many windows your house has and the style, as big or picture windows might be more inefficient
+• How many windows you have and the style, as expansive or picture windows might be lower efficiency.

-Your air conditioner’s efficiency is tied to its SEER, or Seasonal Energy Efficiency Rating.
-This ranking measures how well it transforms electricity to create cooling.
-The greater the rating, the more efficient the air conditioner is.
+Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
+This rating measures how efficiently it uses electricity to create cooling.
+The higher the ranking, the more efficient the air conditioner is.

 • Older air conditioners are ranked around 8-9 SEER.